|by Mr Credit Card|

 I have also not used American Express Selects and get discounts shopping online!

-So rather than say whether this is a good card or whether the $450 fee is worth paying, the question to ask is will you make it worth your while to get this card.
+So rather than say whether this is a good card or if you wonder whether the $450 fee is worth paying, the question to ask is will you make it worth your while to get this card.
 After thinking long and hard about it, my answer is yes – it has for me and I think it will be worth it to keep this card going forward.
-Because there are so many features in this card, I have found that just using a few of them over the years have made this card so worth it.
-For example, I mentioned earlier that I used the domestic companion when the feature was still around and it paid for the annual fee.
+Because there are so many features in this card, I have found that just using a few of them over the years have made this card so worth it for me.
 Recently, just booking hotels that are part of the Fine Resort and Hotels a few times a year has paid off for me.
 So has joining the Hertz Gold membership.
 I also use airport lounges whenever I fly.

 This card will appeal to various groups of people.
 For example, a frequent traveler will find this card appealing because of flexibility of Membership Rewards frequent flyer partners and hotel partners.
-Using airport lounges for free and getting various room upgrades at hotels will easily pay for the annual fee of this card.
-Busy executives who use the concierge service a lot will find that the card will pay for itself.
+Using airport lounges without having to pay for entry and getting various room upgrades at hotels are very valuable perks.

 A business person in an industry where client entertainment is so important may find this card very useful indeed if getting great seat for concerts etc is important.

-If you are in an industry serving high end clients and image is important, this is also a good card to get.
+If you are in an industry customer service and image is important, then in my opinion, you might want to consider getting this card.
 Just to give an example : Last year, I sat down with two financial advisers over lunch at a diner.
 One took out a “gold” credit card to pay.
 But my keen eye told me it was a First Premier Bank Gold Card – a sub-prime card!
 The other financial adviser took out a “platinum card”.
 It turned out to be also First Premier Bank’s Platinum sub-prime card!
 Look, I never moved my accounts over to them.
 I’m Mr Credit Card and I don’t hand over money to a financial adviser who does not have good credit scores!

 So round up this long review, I absolutely love my Platinum Card® from American Express.
-For me, the features more than pay for the fees and the service (for me at least) has been great.
+For me, the features more than make this card worthwhile and the service (for me at least) has been great.